Getting Started

 Apply

 Fill out the application online.
-Select "International" as the admission type and "F-1" as the visa.
+All incoming international students should select "International" as the admit type (this includes transfer, re-admit, and first-time in college international students).
+Select "F-1" as the visa.
 See below for a list of programs available to international students.

 Program Options